CywaZaxthru/csgo/README.md

 # API Keys

-Create your own inside a .env file in the same directory as APIhandler.js.
+Put your own inside a .env file in the same directory as APIhandler.js.

 Faceit_API_KEY = {your Key}

 Steam_API_KEY = {your Key}

 # Code Documentation: